-If the alert message is sent because the encoded position does not meet the encoded to encoded position match criterion (per document C/S A.001) and the encoded position differs from a previous encoded position by less than 20 km, then the message type shall indicate "POSITION UPDATE ALERT".
+If the alert message is sent because the GNSS (i.e., encoded) position does not meet the GNSS-to-GNSS position match criterion (per document C/S A.001) and the GNSS position differs from a previous GNSS position by less than 20 km, then the message type shall indicate "POSITION UPDATE ALERT".

-If the first alert that contains location data does not contain position conflict or position confirmation, then the message type shall indicate "INITIAL LOCATED ALERT".
+If the first alert that contains location data does not contain position conflict, or a DOA position match (ELT(DT) only), then the message type shall indicate "INITIAL LOCATED ALERT".